Hube2/acf-options-page-adder/README.md

 underscore `_` and will not be returned by `get_fields()`.
 The only thing you need to be careful of is not using any of the field names used by this plugin, which should be extremely easy since they all start with `_acfop_`.

+## Saving options page values with a custom slug as the post ID
+It is posible to use a custom slug for saving options page values.
+For example, if you wanted to save values of an options page to a user you could supply "user_1" as the "$post_id" value for the opitons page.
+This also has another side effect.
+Normally, when ACF saves values to "options" in the options table you will find the fields with the "options_" prefix.
+So for example, if your field name is "my_field" then in the options table you will find "options_my_field" as the options name.
+You can supply a custom slug for this, let's say that you set the post ID setting for the options page to "my-custom-slug". this would cause the same field in the options page to have the name "my-custom-slug_my_field".
+2 New options have been added to this plugin and you can choose to use the options page slug for the post ID or you can specify a custom slug to use instead.

 ## Customize Options Page
 Version 3.8.0 of this plugin added the ability to customize the ACF options page by adding header and footer content.
 In addtion to the WYSIWYG fields that have been added to the options page admin editor you can also customize these sections, or the entire options page using filters.